pingcap/LinguFlow/README.md

-:construction: This repository is currently under construction.
-Stay tuned – it's coming soon!

 # LinguFlow

+🎉🚀🌍 **LinguFlow** is now live for the world to see! `Hello, World!`

 ## What is LinguFlow

 LinguFlow, a low-code tool designed for LLM application development, simplifies the building, debugging, and deployment process for developers.
-It utilizes a DAG-based message flow for business logic, requiring only minimal familiarity with LinguFlow blocks to effectively use.
+It utilizes a [DAG (Directed Acyclic Graph)](https://en.wikipedia.org/wiki/Directed_acyclic_graph)-based message flow for business logic, requiring only minimal familiarity with LinguFlow blocks to effectively use.

 ### Why we need LinguFlow?